Skip to main content

 "After the war, my brother and I tried to get the business going again, but it didn't work out.
 But at least we were able to live here.
 Now it's being torn down."

-She turned away; I thought of the bomber pilots speeding at hundreds of miles per hour across the sky, miles high, trying to hit a thin, dark line crossing a foreign river in foreign terrain on one try, and row upon row of terrifying bombs, built to rip concrete apart, blasting their way blindly through people, roads and houses en route towards their target.
+She turned away; I thought of the bomber pilots, speeding at hundreds of miles per hour across the sky, miles high, trying to hit a thin, dark line across a foreign river in a foreign terrain on one try, and row upon row of terrifying bombs, built to rip concrete apart, blasting their way blindly through people, roads and houses en route towards their target.

 And to this day, the huge bell in the main church tower - Christianity's greatest single contribution to the culture of man - still hammers out on each anniversary the exact 15 Minutes it took to tear the city and its people to pieces, its relentless metal hammering reminiscent even for those thankfully not there at the time of the mayhem, which the survivors will forever remember, and the thousands burnt alive and torn apart can not; after a while, you just want it to stop; but, like the hell it extolls, it doesn't.
 15 minutes can be a terribly long time... and some stand silent and think of the dead.